Natt-b/qanda-challenge/README.md

 - Created individual folders for HTML, Javascript and CSS to organise code.
 - Created three Javascript files: Logic, Questions and Scores.
+- Created a list of questions for the question bank.

 ## Starter code included:
 - Two HTML's to separate the index and highscores code.